EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ### Formatting of Message 1 {#asym-dh-msg1-form}

-* TYPE = 4 * method + corr, where the method = 2 and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
+* METH_CORR = 4 * method + corr, where the method = 2 and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).

 ## EDHOC Message 2